AaronConnolly/Library_Website/README.md

-Read pdf attached for explanation of project
+Read Library_assignment pdf attached for explanation of project